 Fireworks.
-Barbeques.
+Barbecues.
 Trips to the ER.
 Sick of doing the same old thing every Fourth of July?
-Abandon the same old-same old and celebrate like our presidents do.
-Here’s how.
+Abandon the routine and celebrate like our presidents do.
+Here's how.

 1. Purchase a Broom

 Though George Washington refused an official salary for his tenure as Commander-in-Chief of the Continental Army, he did ask for his daily expenses to be reimbursed—which is why we have a meticulous account of what he purchased on July 4, 1776, the day the Declaration of Independence was signed.
 In case you can't decipher the spidery script, Washington purchased mutton, veal, "a roasting peice of Beef," cabbage, beets, potatoes, lobster and … a broom.